 colspan Attribute

-• It specifies how many columns a cell should cover.
+colspanattribute is used to make a table cell span multiple columns. - It specifies how many columns a cell should cover.

-• The value of colspan is the number of columns to span.
+colspanis the number of columns to span.

 rowspan Attribute

-• It specifies how many rows a cell should cover.
+rowspanattribute is used to make a table cell span multiple rows. - It specifies how many rows a cell should cover.

-• The value of rowspan is the number of rows to span.
+rowspanis the number of rows to span.

 Example of Using colspan and rowspan: